openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 ## Understanding the template

 ### Why Conda
 I have recently started to use Conda for many of my own experiments with Python, especially when they involve Pandas and Numpy, because the install is very fast and environment management is fairly easy.
 For function development and build, the speed is really nice.
 For this project it was also the easiest way to [install PyTorch][pytorch-install].
-Finally, Conda also supports non-python packages, e.g. curl, yarn-js, and zeromq are installable via Conda.
+Finally, Conda also supports non-Python packages, e.g. curl, yarn-js, and zeromq are installable via Conda.

 ### Setting up a non-root function
-If you spend much time with Docker containers, you will here people talk about using non-root images.
+If you spend much time with Docker containers, you will hear people talk about using non-root images.
 These images tend to be much safer to deploy.
 Fortunately, OpenFaaS [makes it easy to enforce][of-force-non-root], even when the original image is not non-root by default.
 When we build new templates, it is important that we consider non-root deployments as the default.
 For Python environments, Conda made this very easy.

-The first thing the dockerfile does is create a new user and then setup and fix the permissions on some standard folders.
+The first thing the Dockerfile does is create a new user and then setup and fix the permissions on some standard folders.
 This will ensure that when we change users later, Conda and the function code will run smoothly.
 The `/opt/conda` folder is often used by Conda and the function code will eventually be put into `/root` (as is done in many of the core templates).

 ```dockerfile
 RUN addgroup app && adduser app --system --ingroup app \